Yesterday, the House of Representatives released their version of tax reform legislation, known as the Tax Cuts and Jobs Act.

 - Certain private colleges and universities would be subject to a 1.4 percent excise tax on net investment income.
 The provision would only apply to private colleges and universities that have at least 500 students and assets (other than those used directly in carrying out the institution’s educational purposes) valued at the close of the preceding tax year of at least $100,000 per full-time student.

 Donor Advised Funds (Title V, Subtitle C, Section 5202)

 Additional reporting requirements for DAF sponsoring organizations

 Donor advised funds would be required to disclose annually their policies on inactive donor advised funds as well as the average amount of grants made from their donor advised funds.

 Bond Reforms (Title III, Subtitle G, Section 3601)

 Termination of private activity bonds

 New private activity bonds, including 501(c)(3) bonds, issued after 2017 will be subject to taxation.

-Policy Issues: Charitable Deduction, Charitable Giving, Donor-advised Funds, Estate Tax and Other Tax Incentives, Lobbying & Political Activity, Nonprofit Operations, Political Activity Rules, Private Foundation Excise Tax, Tax & Fiscal Policy, Tax Reform, Volunteer Mileage Reimbursement
+Policy Issues: Charitable Deduction, Charitable Giving, Donor-advised Funds, Estate Tax, Lobbying & Political Activity, Nonprofit Operations, Political Activity Rules, Private Foundation Excise Tax, Tax & Fiscal Policy, Volunteer Mileage Reimbursement